Aviator-Coding/FCHAIN/doc/README.md

-Northern Core
+FChain Core
 =====================

 Setup
 ---------------------
-[Northern Core](https://www.nort.network) is the original Northern client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Northern transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[FChain Core](https://www.fchain.network) is the original FChain client and it builds the backbone of the network.
+However, it downloads and stores the entire history of FChain transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Northern on your native platform.
+The following are some helpful notes on how to run FChain on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/northern-qt (GUI, 32-bit) or bin/32/northernd (headless, 32-bit)
+- bin/32/fchain-qt (GUI, 32-bit) or bin/32/fchaind (headless, 32-bit)
-- bin/64/northern-qt (GUI, 64-bit) or bin/64/northernd (headless, 64-bit)
+- bin/64/fchain-qt (GUI, 64-bit) or bin/64/fchaind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run northern-qt.exe.
+Unpack the files into a directory, and then run fchain-qt.exe.

 ### OSX

-Drag Northern-Qt to your applications folder, and then run Northern-Qt.
+Drag FChain-Qt to your applications folder, and then run FChain-Qt.

 ### Need Help?